tatalva/careerfoundry_RockbusterSQL_project/README.md

-# careerfoundry_sqlqueries
+# Rockbuster SQL project
-SQL queries used on Careerfoundry course
+*SQL queries used on Careerfoundry course*